 However, a designation may fail or be successfully challenged for various reasons.

 Beneficiary designations can be challenged on the basis that the insured either lacked the mental capacity to make the designation or was unduly influenced to do so.
 The evidence necessary to prove such claims is very similar to that in a traditional will contest.

 Sometimes a beneficiary dispute can be resolved before it heads to court.
-If you are involved in such a dispute, please contact Texas attorney Michael Young as soon as possible.
+If you are involved in such a dispute, please contact Texas Life Insurance Lawyers as soon as possible.

 This article was written by Texas Life Insurance Lawyer J. Michael Young.

 Mr. Young is a recognized authority in handling life insurance disputes.

 You can read more about this topic in an article he has published on the Dallas Bar Association website: Recognizing Life Insurance Beneficiary Disputes.